Perspectives

 How the Procurement Act can deliver distinctive value for the public purse

-On 28th October 2024, the Procurement Act 2023 is set to go live.
+On 24th February 2025, the Procurement Act 2023 is set to go live.
 The Act has been designed to renew approaches to public procurement and consolidate over 350 different procurement regulations into a single regime.

 Streamlining the public procurement policy rule book to catalyse and commercialise procurement processes – and the establishment of a new, central digital procurement platform created with usability as a central consideration – will offer a more effective route to supply chain sourcing.